 Expect UPenn to ask the following question:

-The key to a successful essay is showcasing a student’s long-term goals and interest relate to UPenn specifically.
+The key to a successful essay is showcasing a student’s long-term goals and interests related to UPenn specifically.
 Students should name programs, professors, and/or work done by those professors.
 Prospective UPenn students should relate these things to their personal academic pursuits and social involvement.